ernie-research/FoR-T2I/README.md

 `prompt_kind` must be either `FoR` or `Cam`; each benchmark item should have one generated image for each prompt kind.

+## Training-free Mitigation

+The code for our proposed training-free VLM-gated mitigation method will be released in the next few days.
+Please stay tuned. 🚀

 ## Limitations

 FoR-T2I is intended for evaluation, not training.
 Automatic scores depend on the selected detector, segmentation model, depth model, and VLM judge.
 Published results should report all generation and evaluation settings.